 The remainder of my income portfolio is invested in a ladder of CD’s.
 I purchase them in my Charles Schwab account and I ladder them from 3 months, out to 12 months in duration.
 As one matures I roll the cash to a new 12-month CD.

 All total my income portfolio is generating approximately $52,000.
 Per year.
 This is terrific considering that I am still employed full time.
 I do not spend a dime of this passive income, I reinvest it in the Semper MBS fund as well as CD’s.
-If this crap hit the fan, if I lost my full time job; could I retire today given the amount of mynpassive income?
-Yes I could, though I’d feel much more comfortable earning $75,000 annually.
+If the crap hit the fan, if I lost my full time job; could I retire today given the amount of my passive income?
+Yes I could, though I’d feel much more comfortable earning a minimum of $75,000 annually in retirement.
 When you factor in my annual property tax bill (in 2017 it was $10,400!) and the cost of health insurance (the subject of a future blog posting) there wouldn’t be much left over for things my wife and I enjoy doing.

 Start finding ways to build up a passive income stream.
 Its very rewarding AND enjoyable.
 I get excited when I see dividends hit my bank account several times per month from my various investments.
 For my female readers; HAPPY MOTHERS DAY!